MArhamAA1422/b6-learning/js/basics.md

 - Stored as **strings** (you need to JSON.stringify/JSON.parse for objects).

 - Size limit: **~5–10 MB** depending on browser.
+    - If exceeded → QuotaExceededError

+- Unlike cookies: it's not sent with every HTTP req.

 - `setItem(key, val), getItem(key), removeItem(key), clear()`

+- SQLite (Chromium-based browsers like Chrome, Edge, Opera) – localStorage is stored in **SQLite databases on disk**.

+- Per Origin → Each website (scheme + domain + port) has its own isolated storage.

+- Persistence → Saved to disk, survives browser restarts.

+- Synchronous API → Operations like getItem, setItem are blocking, unlike IndexedDB (async).

+- Dict/HashMap at API level.
+Browsers use efficient hashing + indexing in their DB engines to retrieve keys quickly.

 ```js
 const user = { name: "app", age: 25 };